 |'Lithochrome' brand card.|

 Built 1906, replaced 1969.
 Currently in use as a museum, according to the State Library of Iowa site.

 |(L) RPPC, probably from the 1940s.
 The licence plate is not quite

 (R) I rather think Beckwith and Beauchamp overdid it with the red ink.
 Not an attractive card.

-Built 1913.
-It was supposed to have been replaced in 2001, but was not until 2008 or 2009.
+This building was supposed to have been replaced in 2001, but was not until 2008 or 2009.
 Today it appears to be available to rent as a 50 person meeting room.

 Natural Color Postcard by E.C.
 Kropp of Milwaukee, published by Olson News Co. of Sioux City.
 Not Jimmie, I presume.

 (L) The publisher of this card is unknown, but is nearly certainly the

 same one as published the Arcadia (WI) library post card.

 (CL) The monochrome card reveals some unusual window details, such as 'Carnegie' on the window over the door.
 There are also treatments that make the side windows look arched.